KGiovinazzo/Project1/README.md

 # # # How users can get started

-Users simply pull up our site and enter 2 out of 3 of the forms: Song Title, Artist and/or Album.
-From there, the song of their choice will appear along with the related albums and
+Users simply pull up our site and enter 1 of 3 forms: Song Title, Artist and/or Album.
+From there, the song of their choice will appear along with the related albums and artists.

+# # # Where can users get help?

+Google.
+Google.
+Google.
+We found multiple online resources that helped guide us through the scenarios we had trouble figuring out.

+# # # Who maintains and contributes to the project?